Functions to preprocess and normalize text.

 Transliteration to closest ASCII symbols involes manually mappings, i.e.,

-However, you may want to disable this feature altogether depening on your data and use case.
+However, you may want to disable this feature altogether depending on your data and use case.

-from cleantext import clean clean("some input", fix_unicode=True, # fix various unicode errors to_ascii=True, # transliterate to closest ASCII representation lower=True, # lowercase text no_line_breaks=False, # fully strip line breaks as opposed to only normalizing them no_urls=False, # replace all URLs with a special token no_emails=False, # replace all email addresses with a special token no_phone_numbers=False, # replace all phone numbers with a special token no_numbers=False, # replace all numbers with a special token no_digits=False, # replace all digits with a special token no_currency_symbols=False, # replace all currency symbols with a special token no_punct=False, # fully remove punctuation replace_with_url="<URL>", replace_with_email="<EMAIL>", replace_with_phone_number="<PHONE>", replace_with_number="<NUMBER>", replace_with_digit="0", replace_with_currency_symbol="<CUR>", lang="en" # set to 'de' for German special handling )
+from cleantext import clean clean("some input", fix_unicode=True, # fix various unicode errors to_ascii=True, # transliterate to closest ASCII representation lower=True, # lowercase text no_line_breaks=False, # fully strip line breaks as opposed to only normalizing them no_urls=False, # replace all URLs with a special token no_emails=False, # replace all email addresses with a special token no_phone_numbers=False, # replace all phone numbers with a special token no_numbers=False, # replace all numbers with a special token no_digits=False, # replace all digits with a special token no_currency_symbols=False, # replace all currency symbols with a special token no_punct=False, # remove punctuations replace_with_punct="", # instead of removing punctuations you may replace them replace_with_url="<URL>", replace_with_email="<EMAIL>", replace_with_phone_number="<PHONE>", replace_with_number="<NUMBER>", replace_with_digit="0", replace_with_currency_symbol="<CUR>", lang="en" # set to 'de' for German special handling )

 You may also only use specific functions for cleaning.
 For this, take a look at the source code.

 So far, only English and German are fully supported.
-It should work for the majority of Western languages.
-If you need some special handling for you language, feel free to contribute. 🙃
+It should work for the majority of western languages.
+If you need some special handling for your language, feel free to contribute. 🙃

 If you have a question, found a bug or want to propose a new feature, have a look at the issues page.